STEFAN GRUNER: Project Website for Computer Science Students at U-PretoriaABOUT MYSELF:

 Throughout the year I am offering voluntary seminars and special interest

 groups (outside the official curriculum) for keen students.
-For this year
+In past years

-2012 we have:These seminars are based on the following two books which are recommended
+Those seminars were based on the following two books that are recommended

 I have no problems with meeting my students on equal terms, provided that